panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 What would happen if you try to access a non-existing property of an object whose index signature is `{ [key: string]: string }`?

 As expected, TypeScript infers the type of the value to `string`.
-But if you check the runetime value &mdash; it's `undefined`:
+But if you check the runtime value &mdash; it's `undefined`:

 ```ts twoslash
 interface StringByString {